-Year One

-HNC in a related subject with B in the graded unit, plus Higher English B and Maths S/Int2/Nat 5 C or equivalent, see: www.qmu.ac.uk/ college-qualifications.

-There may be limited places for applicants with HNC Childhood Practice (120 SCQF credits), A in the graded unit, evidence of 40 placement hours, plus Higher English B and Maths Nat 5 C.

-Other requirements: A satisfactory criminal records check is required.
+Year One HNC in a related subject with B in the graded unit, plus Higher English B and Maths S/Int2/Nat 5 C or equivalent, see: www.qmu.ac.uk/ college-qualifications.
+Year Two There may be limited places for applicants with HNC Childhood Practice (120 SCQF credits), A in the graded unit, evidence of 40 placement hours, plus Higher English B and Maths Nat 5 C. Other requirements: A satisfactory criminal records check from the Protection of Vulnerable Groups (PVG) Scheme.